Anger, rage, wrath, hate.

 While this is often attained through letting go of the anger, and/or a Meditation Powerup, it is not a requirement.
 The only requirement for this trope to be in effect is that anger itself isn't enough to make someone/something perform at its peak, whereas something else is.

-Compare Blinded by Rage, which skips the "makes you stronger" part completely and causes your anger to actively hinder your performance.
+Compare Blinded by Rage and Fury-Fueled Foolishness, which skip the "makes you stronger" part completely and cause your anger to actively hinder your performance.

 As this trope often concerns elements later in a story, spoilers are to be expected.